MyAlcon | Australia and New Zealand

 Within a few days most patients can return to their daily activities, with vision improving over time.7

-After surgery, your doctor will monitor the healing process
+After surgery, your surgeon will monitor the healing process

 Eye drops may be prescribed to prevent infection or reduce inflammation.
 Patients usually see their ophthalmologist a day or two after surgery, the following week, and then again after one month.7

 Intraocular lenses (IOLs) are used in cataract surgery to replace the natural lens of the eye.
-Extraction of a cataract and replacement with an IOL will require surgery and all surgery carries risks.
-Please consult your eye care professional to determine if this product is right for you.
-If you experience any symptoms, consult your eye care professional as the symptoms may be a sign of other eye problems.
+Extraction of a cataract and replacement with an IOL will require surgery and all surgeries carry risk.
+Please consult your eyecare professional to determine if this product is right for you.
+If you experience any symptoms, consult your eyecare professional as the symptoms may be a sign of other eye problems.
+Reduced dependence on spectacles is a potential secondary benefit of using IOLs – individual patient results may vary.
+This product is not available for purchase by the general public.

 Intraocular lenses (IOLs) are used in cataract surgery to replace the natural lens of the eye.
-Extraction of a cataract and replacement with an IOL will require surgery and all surgery carries risks.
-Please consult your eye care professional to determine if this product is right for you.
-If you experience any symptoms, consult your eye care professional as the symptoms may be a sign of other eye problems.
+Extraction of a cataract and replacement with an IOL will require surgery and all surgeries carry risk.
+Please consult your eyecare professional to determine if this product is right for you.
+If you experience any symptoms, consult your eyecare professional as the symptoms may be a sign of other eye problems.
+Reduced dependence on spectacles is a potential secondary benefit of using IOLs – individual patient results may vary.
+This product is not available for purchase by the general public.